marcgg/marcgg.github.com/_posts/2020-11-10-building-boxing-mobile-app-swiftui.md

 - A basic UI to set the various parameters of the algorithm
 - A simple display with large fonts and clear colors to see the round timer & punches to throw
-- A way to give audio cues, ideally a syntetized voice so I don't have to constantly look at my phone
+- A way to give audio cues, ideally a synthesized voice so I don't have to constantly look at my phone
 - Needs to work for me, meaning running on iOS since I have an iPhone

 ### Building with SwiftUI